Rewards Program

 Comedonal Acne

 “There are two types of acne; inflammatory and non-inflammatory.
-Non-inflammatory or comedonal acne is clogged pores that look white because they’re closed under the surface, or black which are open at the skin’s surface,” explains Dr. Nina.
+Non-inflammatory or comedonal acne is clogged pores that look white because they’re closed under the surface, or black which are open at the skin’s surface,” explains Anna.
 This type of acne occurs when excess oils or sebum and dead skin cells get trapped in your pores.

 • Micro-comedones: Clogged hair follicles or pores in the skin.